chizkidd/Identifying-Counterfeit-Products-Online-using-Image-Recognition-with-MobileNet-in-Tensorflow/README.md

 ![](https://github.com/sheetaldhar/Identifying-Counterfeit-Products-Online-using-Image-Recognition-with-MobileNet-in-Tensorflow/blob/master/Images/Screen%20Shot%202018-08-20%20at%2012.24.51%20AM.png)

 ## Step2 : Classifying Counterfeit vs Genuine
-Once I had the image detection giving me predictions, it was time for me to work with some real world data and see how can I clasifiy a listing into counterfeit vs Genuine.
+Once I had my model give me predictions, it was time for me to work with some real world data and see how can I clasifiy a listing into counterfeit vs Genuine.
 For this I had scareped data of almost 600K product images and their list price from a website called ioffer.com. ioffer.com is a website that primarily sells counterfeit products.
 I wrote a python script that pulls an image and its list price from the S3 bucket, sends it to my model and get a prediction.
 Once I have the prediction, I use a prediction